Databricks - An Approach To Unit Testing

 Apache Spark also supports APIs for developing in R, Java, Scala and Python.
 This translates to Databricks as well as you find that our notebooks can be written purely as a bunch of SQL commands or in one of those languages as listed above but alas, we will be focusing on Python and PySpark (the python library that interfaces Apache Spark).

-You can read more on this in the official docs for Apache Spark.
+You can read more on this in the official docs for Apache Spark

 Integration Testing

-While integration testing on Databricks is not covered in this blog, is essential in my opnion that time and effort are still dedicated into comprehensively writing these out as well using a library like Great Expectations, running in a notebook and serving as an additional step at the gold layer of your workflow.
+, running in a notebook and serving as an additional step at the gold layer of your workflow.
 This serves its purpose to verify that data quality standards are constantly met and if anything unexpected comes up, we fail the workflow and generate a detailed visual report for users to view and understand what the unexpected data is before it gets to the consumers.

 With that said, defects in data quality may appear as a consequence of the following scenarios such as regression in our data transformation logic or changes in upstream system which resulted in changes to data layout, representation, schema and so forth.